-Dessert will be light as air cannoli filled with ricotta, whipped cream and apples.
+Dessert will be light as air cannoli filled with ricotta, whipped cream, and apples.
 I think a late harvest Riesling is made for this Italian take on apple pie.

 The other great thing I love about this little appy is that most of the components can be prepped in advance so it will only take you a few minutes to throw it together once your guests arrive.
 Have a look at the tips section at the bottom of this post to learn how to make this a make-ahead dish.

 Sparkling Orange Bourbon Cocktail :: by Food Fashion and Fun :: When I was thinking about what to serve with the cheese toasts I wanted one of two things: bourbon or bubbles.
 I thought that bourbon would hold up to the richness while the bubbles would cut through it and help to cleanse the palate between bites.
 What I found was both; the perfect cocktail for the occasion, or any occasion.
-My two favourite drinks are bourbon and bubbles and my new favourite cocktail is this one.
+My two favorite drinks are bourbon and bubbles and my new favorite cocktail is this one.

 Love at first sip.